 Again for The Twentieth Century Fund, he wrote Jails-The Ultimate Ghetto, Doubleday (1975; Anchor paperback, 1976).

-Chairman of a Special Review Committee created to implement a major nationwide court order against the Department of Labor regarding the improvement of living and work conditions of migrant and seasonal farm workers.
+He was appointed Chairman of a Special Review Committee created by the federal trial court in Washington DC to implement a major nationwide court order against the Department of Labor regarding the improvement of living and work conditions of migrant and seasonal farm workers.
 For two years, he conducted hearings around the United States on behalf of the Court.
 Goldfarb's work for the court was praised by Judge Richey.
 The Ford Foundation supported Goldfarb's later book on the subject, A Caste of Despair, Migrant Farm Workers in the United States, Iowa State University Press (1981).
 "Here is a strongly worded, trenchant, discerning, fair-minded analysis of a major American social problem.
 Here, too, is a kind of exemplary witness what it means to be a compassionate, high-minded lawyer and what it means, as a matter of fact, to remember in one's mind and heart, in one's working life as an attorney, as a citizen, those word engraved on the Supreme Court Building in Washington, D.C., 'Equal Justice Under Law.'
 One concludes the reading of this book wishing (hope against hope!) that it will be the very last one written and wishing, too, that those who practice the law could claim more colleagues such as Ronald Goldfarb, a moral example to a profession, to all of us." from the Foreword by Robert Coles.

 Goldfarb created a course for judges and lawyers on legal writing which was conducted for many years under the auspices of the National Center for State Trial Judges, and later privately.
 With Professor James Raymond, Goldfarb wrote Clear Understanding-A Guide to Legal Writing, published by Random House (1983).

 Goldfarb's law practice evolved into representing writer's organizations, The Washington Independent Writers for many years and the Association of Writers and Writing Programs to the present.
 He has represented hundreds of writers as well, as their attorney and agent.
 His literary practice evolved into an active literary agency bearing his name.
-He co-authored The Writer's Lawyer, Essential Legal Advice for Writers and Editors in All Media with a colleague, Gail Ross (Times Books, 1989).
+He co-authored The Writer's Lawyer, Essential Legal Advice for Writers and Editors in All Media with a former colleague, Gail Ross (Times Books, 1989).
 "When writers want to make sure they've got it absolutely right, Ron Goldfarb is the one they turn to.
 And The Writer's Lawyer is the book they should read."
 Nick Kotz, Pulitzer Prize-winning author.

 Goldfarb also has presided over MainStreet, A Television Production Company, organized with Hodding Carter in 1987.
 Goldfarb hosted a weekly discussion show on public television, Devil's Advocate, and produced many television shows and documentaries, some of which have won awards, most recently Desperate Hours, winner of the District of Columbia Independent Film Festival Award in 2002.
 MainStreet is now associated with Matador Productions, a New York City-based movie, television and web production company.